-Objective Actions Responsibility Timeframe J1 To undertake works to benefit priority species To maintain an up to date list of species and habitat specific actions that will benefit individual species and priority habitats RBC - Planning Ongoing TVERC hold records of 274, priority, protected and or notable species that have been recorded within the Borough since 1970.
-This includes 8 reptile and amphibian, 109 bird, 18 terrestrial The BAP does not include specific actions for species and the Council will not have the resources to monitor such species, but many species will benefit from the actions set out in this the Council will encourage the of these habitats. ne conservation and enhancemer mammal, 7 fish, 59 plant and 70 invertebrate species.
-BAP.
-There are however a number of species-specific actions that can be taken and, where resources are available, the will evolve over time as the nee t.
-The current list is provided in Not all of these species are resident, and some may have been seen on just a few occasions, however populations of many species will be declining.
+Objective Actions Responsibility Timeframe J1 To undertake works to benefit priority species To maintain an up to date list of species and habitat specific actions that will benefit individual species and priority habitats RBC - Planning Ongoing

+TVERC hold records of 274, priority, protected and or notable species that have been recorded within the Borough since 1970.
+This includes 8 reptile and amphibian, 109 bird, 18 terrestrial mammal, 7 fish, 59 plant and 70 invertebrate species.

+Not all of these species are resident, and some may have been seen on just a few occasions, however populations of many species will be declining.
 For example, anecdotal evidence suggests that the number of swifts in the Borough, as with populations elsewhere, is declining.

-Council will undertake these works or encourage others to do so.
+Appendix 2 lists the priority, protected and/or notable species that have been recorded in Reading and their likely status (as assessed by local experts).

+The BAP does not include specific actions for species and the Council will not have the resources to monitor such species, but many species will benefit from the actions set out in this BAP.
+There are however a number of species-specific actions that can be taken and, where resources are available, the Council will undertake these works or encourage others to do so.
 Examples include the provision of swift bricks in new developments, the provision of peregrine platforms on new buildings, surveys for glow worms, and surveys for water voles.
-Appendix 4. t.
-The current list is provided in Appendix 2 lists the priority, protected and/or notable species that have been recorded in Reading and their likely status (as assessed by local experts).

 There are also other Priority Habitats, such as ponds and brown field sites, within the Borough.
-Again, the BAP does not have specific actions for these habitats but wherever possible
+Again, the BAP does not have specific actions for these habitats but wherever possible the Council will encourage the conservation and enhancement of these habitats.

+It is anticipated that the list will evolve over time as the need for actions becomes apparent.
+The current list is provided in Appendix 4.